My name is Josh Lacey, and I am the author of A Dog Called Grk, The Dragonsitter, Island of Thieves and many other books.

 I have written one historical novel: Bearkeeper is set in Shakespeare’s London, following the adventures of a boy named Pip who rescues a bear from the Bear Gardens.

-A couple of years ago, I wrote The Dragonsitter, and there are now eight books in that series.
+A couple of years ago, I wrote The Dragonsitter, and there are now nine books in that series.
 I’ve also written three books about a complicated family nicknamed the Misfitz, and two about Tom Trelawney, Island of Thieves and The Sultan’s Tigers.